 European Starling

 While non-native and disliked by some for that reason, I don't blame them for being and find their speckled, irridescent plumage quite handsome.
-They're found in chatty small flocks all around town.
+They're found in small chatty flocks all around town.
 See more photos and info.

 Red-winged Blackbird